lzell/dscompiler/README.md

 ## About

-DesignSystemCompiler compiles design system tokens defined in Figma into named constants in Swift.
+`dscompiler` is short for "design system compiler".
+It compiles design system tokens defined in Figma into named constants in Swift.
 Tokens are emitted as if a swift engineer coded them.

 Using this project will: